-(a) Definitions.
-The words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.

-(1) Net worth means the retained earnings balance of the credit union as determined under generally accepted accounting principles.
+- (a) Definitions.
+The words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise. - (1) Net worth means the retained earnings balance of the credit union as determined under generally accepted accounting principles.
 Retained earnings consist of undivided earnings, regular reserves, and any other appropriations designated by management, the insuring organization, or the commission.
 This means that only undivided earnings and appropriations of undivided earnings are included in net worth.
-Net worth does not include the allowance for loan and lease losses account.

-(2) Net worth ratio means, with respect to a credit union, the ratio of the net worth of the credit union to the total assets of the credit union.

-(3) Total assets means the average of the total assets as measured using one of the following methods:

-(A) Average Quarterly Balance--the average of quarter-end balances of the four most recent calendar quarters; or or

-(B) Average Monthly Balance--the average of month-end balances over the three calendar months of the calendar quarter; or

-(C) Average Daily Balance--the average daily balance over the calendar quarter;

-(D) Quarter-End Balance--the quarter-end balance of the calendar quarter as reported on the credit union's call report.

-(b) In accordance with the requirements of §122.104 of the Act, state-chartered credit unions shall set aside a portion of their current gross income, prior to the declaration or payment of dividends, as follows:

-(1) A credit union with a net worth ratio below 7.0% shall increase the dollar amount of its net worth reserves by the following amounts at the indicated intervals until its net worth ratio equals 7.0% of total assets:
+Net worth does not include the allowance for loan and lease losses account. - (2) Net worth ratio means, with respect to a credit union, the ratio of the net worth of the credit union to the total assets of the credit union. - (3) Total assets means the average of the total assets as measured using one of the following methods: - (A) Average Quarterly Balance--the average of quarter-end balances of the four most recent calendar quarters; or - (B) Average Monthly Balance--the average of month-end balances over the three calendar months of the calendar quarter; or - (C) Average Daily Balance--the average daily balance over the calendar quarter; or - (D) Quarter-End Balance--the quarter-end balance of the calendar quarter as reported on the credit union's call report. - (b) In accordance with the requirements of §122.104 of the Act, state-chartered credit unions shall set aside a portion of their current gross income, prior to the declaration or payment of dividends, as follows: - (1) A credit union with a net worth ratio below 7.0% shall increase the dollar amount of its net worth by the following amounts at the indicated intervals until its net worth ratio equals 7.0% of total assets.

-(A) in the case of a monthly dividend period, net worth must increase monthly by an amount equivalent to at least 0.0334% of its total assets; and

-(B) in the case of a quarterly, semi-annual or annual dividend period, net worth must increase quarterly by an amount equivalent to at least 0.1% per quarter of its total assets.
+Regardless of the dividend period, net worth must increase quarterly by an amount equivalent to at least 0.1% per quarter of its total assets.
+Regardless of the dividend period, net worth must increase quarterly by an amount equivalent to at least 0.1% per quarter of its total assets.